 California TB 133

-EnviroLeather™ has successfully demonstrated to comply with TB 133 on furniture systems when tested with suitable components.
 Cal TB 133 is a composite test that evaluates a fully assembled furniture system.
 There are many variables which affect the result of this test, such as surface area, contour design and component materials such as type of flame blocker and urethane foam used.
-EnviroLeather™ is only a component, so we cannot say if it passes TB 133 or not.
+Upholstery is only a component, so we cannot say if our materials pass TB 133 or not.
 It is the responsibility of the manufacturer to choose what components to use and to validate performance for TB 133 on the appropriate assembled furniture system.
 The same material can pass on one chair and fail on another due to the variations in furniture construction listed above.

-- If you require a flame blocker we suggest careful selection of an adhesive when gluing the blocker to the back of EnviroLeather™.
-If the bond is not strong and the two materials begin to break apart after installation it could lead to wrinkles in the material.
+- If you require a flame blocker we suggest gluing the blocker to the back of the upholstery vs. “double covering”.
+Take care to ensure the bond is strong to avoid the two materials breaking apart after installation, which could lead to wrinkles in the material.